Discomfort Zone

 In Ricky's own words

-My life was a mess.
-I was depressed and looking for comfort in all the wrong places.
-But fitness turned it all around.
-It was fitness that lifted the dark clouds, fitness that showed me the way to purpose, and purpose that led me to joy.
+For years I was lost, searching for comfort in all the wrong places, not knowing what I was even looking for.
+It was fitness that finally cut through.
+It lifted the dark clouds, showed me the way to purpose, and purpose led me to joy.
 Now, I'm starting a movement.

 It's a movement that harnesses the power of fitness, the outdoors, and the nurturing strength of men supporting men.
 Together, we're tackling the taboo of mental health, creating a space for men to relate, to support, and to heal.